infographicsgroup/sapera-components/README.md

 With every tag release the package is automatically published to NPM (automated through CircleCI) you need to:
 - update the version number in the [package.json](./package.json#L3)
-- create a tag on github to match the (semantic) version number to trigger the publish workflow through CircleCI.
+- create a tag on GitHub to match the (semantic) version number to trigger the publish workflow through CircleCI.

 The package is built -using [`rollup.js`](https://rollupjs.org/guide/en/)- to bundle only the components and typing for production usage on other project.